akaj-team/draft-kt-conventions/[Final] Kotlin Convention v1.0.0.md

 ### Type Inference

-* Type inference should be preferred where possible to explicitly decleard types
+* Type inference should be preferred where possible to explicitly decleard types.

 **GOOD**